kenmuse/gh-migration-scripts/README.md

 - Source does not scan the verifiedDomainEmails for possible matches
 - Script currently does not capture roles fully.
 It uses GraphQL, so it returns high-level permissions.
 To capture roles, a query would be needed for each repository.
 - Object serialization for debugging is limited to a depth of 20 for most GraphQL calls
-- REST call paging is currently set with a default limit of 10 pages (via the maxPages variable on `Invoke-RestApi`)
+- REST call paging is currently unlimited, configurable via the maxPages variable on `Invoke-RestApi`
 - Array results from multiple paged requests are currently concatenated to the paged node, with the final request's `pageInfo` returned for GraphQL
-- GraphQL paging does not currently have a recursion/depth guard
+- GraphQL paging is unlimited and does not currently have a recursion/depth guard

 `rebuildPermissions` uses two generated CSVs to rebuild the Team permissions and the direct repository permissions.
 At the moment, it assumes the Teams exist.